bolderflight/tru-stability-rsc/README.md

 **void Config(SPIClass &ast;spi, const uint8_t cs_ee, const uint8_t cs_adc)** This is required when using the default constructor and sets up the SPI bus and chip select pins.

-**void Begin()** Initializes communication with the sensor.
+**bool Begin()** Initializes communication with the sensor.
 The communication bus is not initialized within this library and must be initialized seperately; this enhances compatibility with other sensors that may on the same bus.

 ```C++
 /* Initialize sensor */